sulekahraman/usb_attack/attack_server/README.md

-# Instructions to setup FTP server on Google Compute Engine
+# Instructions to setup a FTP server on Google Compute Engine

 1. Create a new vm instance on Google Compute Engine using the Google API or the command line
 ```